KeplerGO/kadenza/README.md

 $ cd kadenza
 $ python setup.py install
 ```
-Kadenza has only been tested under Linux with Python 3.4 at present.
+Kadenza has only been tested under Linux with Python 3 at present.
-Support for legacy Python will be added soon.

 ### Usage